Bretschneider's formula

 In geometry, Bretschneider's formula is a mathematical expression for the area of a general quadrilateral.

 It works on both convex and concave quadrilaterals, whether it is cyclic or not.
-The formula also works on crossed quadrilaterals provided that directed angles are used.

 History

 The German mathematician Carl Anton Bretschneider discovered the formula in 1842.
 The formula was also derived in the same year by the German mathematician Karl Georg Christian von Staudt.

 Formulation

 Bretschneider's formula is expressed as: